Savutro/savutro.dev/src/pages/assets/_about-me.md

-Hi there, I'm Fabian Afonso.
-For my online persona I go by the name Savutro.
+Hey there, I'm Fabian Afonso — but online, I go by **Savutro**.

-Since I was little I got really invested in technology.
-I remembered how my dad did some "magical" stuff on his old computer and it was simply fascinating.
+Ever since I was a kid, technology had me hooked.
+I still remember watching my dad do what looked like *digital wizardry* on an old computer — and I was absolutely mesmerized.
+That spark never left.

-From then on I took part in several beginner courses during my school time to learn the basics of coding and robotics.
-It was then when I had my first touchpoints with **Arduinos** and **RaspberryPis**.

-After graduating from the "Gymnasium" I decided to go for german language studies which in the end wasn't really mine.
-After this setback I started out doing things slowly, so I decided to invest my time in a shortened apprenticeship at **Swisscom (Schweiz) AG**.
+Fast forward a bit, I started diving into beginner coding and robotics courses during school.
+That’s where I first met my old friends: the **Arduino** and **Raspberry Pi**.
+From blinking LEDs to janky robot arms, it was love at first script.

+After finishing up at the *Gymnasium*, I took a detour into German language studies — which, spoiler alert: wasn’t really my thing.
+Lesson learned.

+So I hit reset, slowed things down, and jumped into a more hands-on path: a fast-tracked apprenticeship at **Swisscom (Schweiz) AG**.
+That’s where theory met practice and things finally started clicking.

-Now that I completed that journey, I started a new one at **Bernmobil** where I'll take on the **development** and **operation** of several apps and components related to public transport.
+These days, I’ve leveled up to a new adventure at **Bernmobil**, where I’m helping shape the future of public transport through the development and operation of several internal apps and systems. 🚍💻

+> Still learning, still building, and occasionally still breaking stuff — on purpose, of course.